rauc/rauc/docs/integration.rst

 This additional good-marking-service runs after user space is brought up and notifies the underlying bootloader implementation about a successful boot of the system.
-This is typically used in conjunction with a boot attempts counter in the bootloader that is decremented before starting the systemd and reset by `rauc status mark-good` to indicate a successful system startup.
+This is typically used in conjunction with a boot attempts counter in the bootloader that is decremented before starting the system and reset by `rauc status mark-good` to indicate a successful system startup.